 Messier Marathon La Palma 2018

 During this trip to La Palma I undertook my third attempt to complete the Messier marathon.
 The first one was done in 2016 (March 9th), getting to a total of 109 objects (only missing M30).
 A year later, on March 25th 2017, I quit the attempt after missing M74 in the evening and that was only 5 days after the ideal date.
-But In 2018, chances for success are a bit better; M30 will be the most difficult Messier object, but I have yet to discover how much more difficult this will prove to be…
+But in 2018, chances for success were a bit better; M30 would be the most difficult Messier object, but I had yet to discover how much more difficult this would prove to be…

-Tonight’s weather forecast is excellent for the island, because at the highest point (2400 mtr) on the Roque de los Muchachos, there will be no high clouds and low cloud cover will only have the advantage of blocking the small light domes from the townships below.
-Besides, the air flow has traveled thousands of miles over a cool, flat ocean and the seeing is unparalleled here.
+Tonight’s weather forecast is excellent for the island, because at the highest point (2400 mtr) on the Roque de los Muchachos there will be no high clouds and low cloud cover will only have the advantage of blocking the small light domes from the townships below.
+Besides, the air flow has traveled thousands of miles over a cool, flat ocean, which makes the seeing unparalleled here.
 So it’s no wonder that the top is littered with telescopes.
-In short, the observation conditions here are close to ideal.
+In short, the observation conditions here are often close to ideal.

 I say “almost”, because there are places on earth where it gets even darker, such as Namibia or Chile.
 Despite the fairly constant SQM value of 21.8, there is still some visible light pollution near the horizon; in the south that of Los Llanos and in the east that of Tenerife (another Canary island), but this is all relative and I won’t complain 🙂

 So what is this Messier Marathon exactly and how does it work?

 Well, the idea of the Messier marathon is to see all Messier objects in one single night and this idea has emerged in the 1980’s .
 However, to achieve this goal there are a number of conditions that should be met: